 As Zoom continues to push out security and feature updates to their platform your team will want to ensure that all devices used during the Zoom meeting are utilizing the current version of Zoom.

-Here is a link to a video from Zoom with multiple ways to update your Zoom client/app:
+Click here to watch a video from Zoom with multiple ways to update your Zoom client/app

 Schedule a Meeting.
 You will be required to schedule a meeting.
 You will want to set up the meeting with the following security measures in place to discourage any potential cheating.